susielu/d3-legend/README.md

 Full documentation: [http://d3-legend.susielu.com](http://d3-legend.susielu.com)

+## Moving to v4 To Dos:
+- Move over to rollup

 ## Usage

 ### Using just the minified file

 You must inclue the [d3 library](http://d3js.org/) before including the legend file.
 Then you can simply add the compiled js file to your website: